Individual Assessment & Group Learning

 Trauma Foundations Group

-Four weekly two-hour sessions via Zoom to discover how trauma impacts you and introduce you to a variety of practical tools and strategies to help manage it.
+Five weekly 90min sessions via Zoom to discover how trauma impacts you and introduce you to a variety of practical tools and strategies to help manage it.
 You WILL NOT share personal details or accounts of your traumas in group.

 Mental Health 201